Dr. Beth Marshall-Bergman, DO

 I create my treatment plans with patients by taking the time to get to know them as individuals.
 Step one is always information gathering.
 On our first visit, we discuss family life, work, schedule, stressors, sleep, physical activity, diet, how their weight is impacting their overall health and if they have any weight related medical comorbidities like diabetes or high blood pressure.
 We also discuss what’s worked for them in the past and what hasn’t.
 Next, we work as a team to develop an individualized plan.
 We know that making small, incremental changes is what works best long term.
 So, together, we brainstorm a plan together.
 At each subsequent visit, we review what's working well and what isn’t and decide what to continue and what requires adjustment.
 Along the way, we celebrate each success – no matter how big or small!
 Weight loss is a process and the treatment plan naturally changes over time.

-By the time patients see me at Form Health, they have usually attempted multiple eating plans, medications, and/or surgeries and are often discouraged and frustrated.
-I love working with Form Health patients to help them meet goals that they thought were unattainable and to rediscover joy in their lives and their weight loss journeys.
+By the time patients see me at FORM, they have usually attempted multiple eating plans, medications, and/or surgeries and are often discouraged and frustrated.
+I love working with FORM patients to help them meet goals that they thought were unattainable and to rediscover joy in their lives and their weight loss journeys.

 - Internal Medicine